RKrahl/pytest-dependency/README.rst

      $ patch -p1 < python2_6.patch

-It removes the use of certain language features (dict comprehensions, curly braces notation of sets, bytes string literal prefix 'b') that were introduced in Python 2.7.
+It removes the use of certain language features (dict comprehensions) that were introduced in Python 2.7.

 Copyright and License